tangym27/TangyBahanna/README.md

 If the person gives drops the explorer in a place that is not in the puzzle, then there is no display.
 It will just return false.
 In addition, the explorer disappears when it is on a boundary.\
 When backtracking, after the first step, the displayer shows the stepping stone as a wall. (somewhat of a bug)
 ## version n wishlist
+- eliminate the need for the user to input a number that will determine the height
+- maintain image of maze as explorer runs through it
 - one possible way
 - all possible ways
 - shortest path